Imitation Learning from Human Motion Alone Does Not Guarantee Biomechanically Plausible Gait Kinetics: INTRODUCTION

-RL-based IL has recently attracted the attention of researchers in human biomechanics and wearable or rehabilitation robotics, since IL policies can reproduce expert demonstrated motions by generating the corresponding joint moments and even muscle activation patterns required for smooth, natural motion \cite{deepmimic2018, yuan_residual_2020}.
-In this study, we refer to these IL pipelines as the \textit{motion-only} \textit{IL} (MOIL).
-Retrospectively speaking, classic biomechanics analysis provides joint moment estimates from kinematics via inverse dynamics \cite{lynch2017modern}.
-For locomotive tasks, given an approximate multi-segment dynamical model, joint kinematics from a motion capture system, and measured ground reaction forces (GRFs) from force plates or an instrumented treadmill, one can apply the Recursive Newton–Euler algorithm to compute biological joint moments, as shown in \cref{fig:intro}(a).
+RL-based IL has recently attracted the attention of researchers in human biomechanics and wearable robotics, since IL policies can reproduce expert-demonstrated motions by generating the corresponding joint moments and muscle activation patterns required for smooth, natural motion \cite{deepmimic2018, yuan_residual_2020}.
+In this study, we refer to these IL pipelines as \textit{motion-only} \textit{IL} (MOIL).
+Historically, classic biomechanics analysis provides joint moment estimates from kinematics via inverse dynamics \cite{lynch2017modern}.
+For locomotive tasks, given an approximate multi-segment dynamical model, joint trajectories obtained via inverse kinematics \cite{Cotton_Diff_2025} from motion capture data, and measured ground reaction force (GRF) signals from force plates or instrumented treadmills, one can apply the Recursive Newton–Euler algorithm to compute biological joint moments, as shown in \cref{fig:intro}(a).
 Often, specialized instruments are required in the gait laboratory to collect these data for inverse dynamics calculation.
-In contrast, MOIL track joint kinematics or sparse task rewards without relying on external force measurements such as GRFs, as shown in \cref{fig:intro}(b).
+In contrast, MOIL tracks joint kinematics or sparse task rewards without relying on external force measurements such as GRFs, as shown in \cref{fig:intro}(b).
 This approach is particularly appealing because measuring external forces is difficult in real-world and clinical settings, whereas human motion can now be measured ubiquitously, driven by rapid progress in wearable sensors and computer vision \cite{das2023comparison, uhlrich2023opencap}.
-MOIL may enable biomechanists, clinicians, and researchers to estimate joint kinetics and muscle activities without reliance on specialized force-sensing equipment, which is typically confined to gait laboratories \cite{hulleck2022present}.
-This, in turn, could enable richer cause-effect biomechanics analyses \cite{song2021deepRL} and what-if analyses of responses to wearable robotic devices \cite{bianco2023simulating, wen2017}, support clinically interpretable mobility assessments and diagnostic tools beyond the lab \cite{cotton_kintwin_2025, schumacher2023deprl}, and facilitate co-design of shared-control wearable systems that generalize outside controlled clinical environments \cite{van_der_kooij_ai_2025}.
+MOIL may enable biomechanists, clinicians, and researchers to estimate joint {moments} and muscle activities without relying on specialized force-sensing equipment, which is typically confined to gait laboratories \cite{hulleck2022present}.
+This, in turn, could enable richer cause-and-effect biomechanics analyses \cite{song2021deepRL} and what-if analyses of responses to wearable robotic devices \cite{bianco2023simulating, wen2017}, support clinically interpretable mobility assessments and diagnostic tools beyond the lab \cite{cotton_kintwin_2025, schumacher2023deprl}, and facilitate co-design of shared-control wearable systems that generalize outside controlled clinical environments \cite{van_der_kooij_ai_2025}.